-By Jason Lackey, Sure Champ Swine Specialist
+By Jason Lackey, Lackey Livestock

 As the summer continues to fly by, it is quickly approaching that time when the search will begin for your next champion.
 As the costs to feed and purchase a project continue to increase, the importance and peace of mind of having a healthy pig that grows fast and efficiently is certainly one of the most crucial things on people’s minds.

 Much like starting your child in daycare for the first time or the first few weeks back to school in the fall, commingling is one of the toughest challenges we battle when buying pigs.
 It’s inevitable that as soon as you get a group of pigs in and settled, another group will come in right behind them.
 In doing so, you are naturally exposing these hogs to any type of funk or sickness that a new pig may have picked up at their previous farm or the sale where they were purchased.

 Consider these four ways to ensure receiving new pigs is a success in your barn.

 - Pen new pigs as far away from the others as your barn will allow.
 If possible, keep new arrivals in another barn or area away from current pens for approximately 7-10 days to help reduce the risk of touching noses, sharing from the same water or feeders and/or being exposed to each other’s feces.